anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ## Feature engineering

 * tf-idf: term frequency, inverse document frequency
-  * Table dimensions: first axis is the amount of sentences, the other axis is the amount of *unique* unigrams + amount of unique bigrams, if that is what the analysis is based on.
+  * Table dimensions: first axis is the amount of sentences, the other axis is the amount of *unique* unigrams + amount of unique bigrams, if that is what the analysis is based on
+* Quantile-binning transformation: process to discover non-linearity in the variable's distribution by grouping observed values together
+* t-SNE (t-distributed stochastic neighbor embedding): non-linear dimensionality reduction algorithm, similar to PCA (which is linear)
+* MICE (multiple imputations by chained equations): algorithm to deal with missing data in dataset, works with categorical values
 * SG ground truth: manages human labeling, dynamically creates a model so fewer samples have to be labeled in the future.
 Labels are still labeled by your team, not 3rd party people
-* Quantile-binning transformation: process to discover non-linearity in the variable's distribution by grouping observed values together
-* Orthogonal sparse bigram (OSB) transformation: alternative to the n-gram transformation
-* t-SNE (t-distributed stochastic neighbor embedding): non-linear dimensionality reduction algorithm, similar to PCA
-* MICE (multiple imputations by chained equations): algorithm to deal with missing data in dataset, works with categorical values

 ## Sagemaker